5618749372/5618749372/README.md

 - 💞️ I’m looking to collaborate on ...
 EMPRESAS
 - 📫 How to reach me ...
 IG: luzz_rodea
 - 😄 Pronouns: ...
 Luz
-- ⚡ Fun fact: ... playgames
+- ⚡ Fun fact: ... playgames and soccer

 <!---
 5618749372/5618749372 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.